jazminejose/GoodREADME/README.md

 - [Questions](#questions)

 ## Description
-This project generates a README.md using a command-line application.
+This project generates a README.md file using a command-line application.
 The user is prompted with questions.

 ## Installation
 Inquirer package